tommieakar/cryptobackend/README.md

 data from the ip:port and show in the ui.
 Also, the real arb trading program can get it to send trading signal.

 see the real data:
+download the demo.rar, see the README of https://github.com/nickhuangxinyu/CryptoUI

 system:
 both windows and linux are fine, since it's a python project.